SandyWyper/SandyDotDev/src/content/projects/roman-numeral-converter/index.md

 }
 ```

-5. Now that all the checks are done all that needs done is swap out every numeral with it's corresponding number that I have set in parralel arrays.
+5. Now that all the checks are done all that needs done is swap out every numeral with it's corresponding number that I have set in parallel arrays.
 The index of each value matches the value at the same index of the other array.

 ### Conclusions

 This was a fantastic way of learning conditional logic, refactoring and making the most of traditional switches and loops.
 To see the evolution of the logic you can refer to my first [repo for this project](https://github.com/SandyWyper/Roman-Numerals).

 PWA's in my opinion are massively under used.
 I'm not sure why more websites don't use it.
-You don't have to offer the 'add to homescreen' option, but you can still cache a lot of the script that would then sky rocket your TTI ( time to interactive) speed.
+You don't have to offer the 'add to home screen' option, but you can still cache a lot of the script that would then sky rocket your TTI ( time to interactive) speed.
 If you go full hog and embrace the app-like functionality, then you can send notifications to users just like native apps, by checking for updates in the background.
 Snazzy!